 Thanks to all of you who champion the unwanted shadow cats.
 You are my unsung heroes.

-All photos by Marci Kladnik.
+Photos by Marci Kladnik.